top of page

 In the summer of 1958, Double Nine, based in Edmonton, became an importer / distributor for Citroëns and Panhards for the four western provinces of Canada; British Columbia, Alberta, Saskatchewan, and Manitoba.
 Double Nine was owned by a man named Joseph Victor Boscher.

-Boscher named a man named Harold Goldsworthy to head up their operations for the province of British Columbia (Boscher handled Alberta himself and it looks like nothing much ever materialized for Saskatchewan or Manitoba).
+Boscher hired a man named Harold Goldsworthy to head up their operations for the province of British Columbia (Boscher handled Alberta himself and it looks like nothing much ever materialized for Saskatchewan or Manitoba).

 Double-Nine opened a small office in Vancouver in late 1958 or early 1959 called, Double Nine Motors (BC) Ltd, headed up by Goldsworthy.
 This was a wholesale office only, not a retail operation.
 Goldsworthy's job was to recruit existing BC dealers to offer Citroëns and Panhards.
 Their location was in a suburb of Vancouver, at 1325 Kingsway, South Burnaby (see ad below).